CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 #>   2019   0   0   0   0  21  21  39  23  45  18   0   0
 ```

-So, seasonal trnds outside of summer rest on just a handful of
+So, seasonal trends outside of summer rest on just a handful of
 observations in each of 2015 and 2016.

 ``` r